John's Music Boxes:

 If You Can Believe Your Eyes and Ears (January 1966)

 This was the first full album released by the group, and it contains many of the hit singles such as "California Dreamin'" and "Monday, Monday" which they had released previously.
+As the album title implies, the group and the songs showcased here were considered a triumphant discovery.
+Their harmonies that were so tight and nicely arranged that this immediately became a hallmark of the group.
 I like all the songs on this album although the bigger hits obviously stand out.
-From the start, though, you can see the variety of approaches that the Mamas and Papas take to singing including gentle ballads, folk pop/rock, and cabaret-style reviews.
+Not only are all the melodies penned by John Philips very strong melodies but they are a good example of the variety of approaches that the Mamas and Papas took to singing including gentle ballads, folk pop/rock tunes, and cabaret-style reviews.

 Charted at #1 - Dunhill LP 50006